 In mid-morning of the first day we were treated to an incredible sight – a Caracal (Felis caracal) family – female with three cubs.
-Caracals are so elusive that even the forest guides consider themselves lucky if they see one every year.
+Caracals are one of India’s most elusive wild cats and even the forest guides consider themselves lucky if they see one every year.

 The family was not disturbed by our arrival – we stopped the jeep as far from the cats as we could.
 It was only due to the excellent spotting skills of our guide, that we saw them at all.
 The rusty coloured coat provides excellent camouflage for these cats in the dry landscape of an Indian forest.